4.1. Set traffic control (tcset

 If you are using --delay-distro

-option, latency decided by a normal distribution.
+option, latency is decided by a normal distribution.

 4.1.3.2.1. e.g. Set 100ms +- 20ms network latency with normal distribution¶

-# tcset --device eth0 --delay 100 --delay-distro 20
+# tcset eth0 --delay 100ms --delay-distro 20

 4.1.3.3.
-Set multiple traffic shaping rules per interface¶
+Set multiple traffic shaping rules to an interface¶

 You can set multiple shaping rules to a network interface with --add